Primer

 Loading papers as structured data

-ICE has built-in functionality for parsing and loading papers, and includes some example papers that you can download.
+ICE has built-in functionality for parsing and loading papers, and includes that you can download.
 Here’s a minimal recipe that loads a paper and prints out the first paragraph (often the abstract):

 paper_hello.py